 Because it’ll burn the outer portion quicker, and the inside will remain uncooked.
 You need to be careful and maintain the distance at an acceptable level.

-Good charcoal always increases the taste of the food and also helps to maintain a steady heat for a long time.
+Good quality lump charcoal always increases the taste of the food and also helps to maintain a steady heat for a long time.